warbe-maker/warbe-maker.github.io/_drafts/2020-09-25-Dictionary-ordered.markdown

 date:   2020-09-25 16:00 +0200
 categories: vba basic
 ---

+It makes a difference when a function I've used regularly is going to be published.
+Demands regarding quality, stability, etc. escalate.
+Anyhow.

-Instead of sorting a dictionary when all items had been added, adding them directly in the desired order is an option.
-The below procedure adds items to a dictionary in either of the modes enumerated in ```enDctMode```.
+In many cases it's appropriate to collect items in a Dictionary directly ordered - instead of sorting them finally.
+The below procedure(s) add items to a dictionary in either of the modes enumerated in ```enDctMode```.

-The performance may suffer when several hundreds of items are added and for many of them the entry sequence is not the specified one.
-Testing available in the dedicated _Common Component Workbook_ Basic.xlsm has proven that the procedure works fine even when the key is an object, provided the object has a name property.
+The performance may suffer when several hundreds of items are added and for the majority the entry sequence is not the specified one.
+A full test environment is available in the dedicated _Common Component Workbook_ Basic.xlsm.
+Testing had proven that the procedure works fine even when the key/item is the ordered object.

 ````vbscript
 Public Enum enDctMode ' Dictionary add/insert modes